New Year's Eve: Czechia and Slovakia

 New Year's Eve (Silvestr/Silvester) celebrations and traditions in Czech Republic and Slovakia are very similar.
 New Year's Eve is the noisiest day of the year.
 Czechs and Slovaks generally gather with friends at parties, in pubs, clubs, in the streets, or city squares to eat, drink, and celebrate the new year.
 Fireworks are a popular tradition; in large cities such as Bratislava, or Prague, the fireworks start before noon and steadily increase until the clock strikes midnight.
 In the first minutes after midnight, Czechs and Slovaks toast with champagne, wish each other a happy new year, fortune and health, and go outside for the fireworks displays.

 In both countries all major TV stations air entertainment shows before and after the midnight countdown, which is followed by the National anthem of each country.
 The Presidents of the republics gave their New Year speech in the morning – ex-Czech President Miloš Zeman renewed the tradition of Christmas speeches.
 In recent years however the Czechoslovak national anthem is played at midnight in some stations, in honor of the shared history of both nations.

-In this day, Czechs and Slovaks traditionally makes a sandwich-like food, the chlebíčky.
+On this day, Czechs and Slovaks traditionally make a sandwich-like food, the chlebíčky.
 The recipe is a bread, ham, cheese, egg and tomato.

 The greeting is "Šťastný Nový rok!", but in Christany, they say "Všechno nejlepší do novího roku!" / "Všetko dobré do nového roku!"
-(All the best/goodness to the New Year!) followed by luck, helth etc. same as Birthday, but instead of saying "Thank you" they say "You too", because it's a nationwide holiday.
+(All the best/goodness to the New Year!) followed by luck, health etc., similar to birthday wishes, but instead of saying "Thank you" they say "You too", because it is a holiday for everybody.